COSC-499-W2025/capstone-project-team-2/docs/logs/personal_logs/Immanuel_Wiessler_Personal.md

 ---
 ## Next week goals
-The goals for the Week 5 is as follows:
+The goals for Week 5 are as follows:
 - Work on creating our <span style='font-weight:bold'> Data flow diagram (DFD) </span> for our system

 ---